8ff/maidenhead/README.md

 This library provides an easy and convenient way to perform conversions between Maidenhead Grid Squares and latitudes and longitudes.

 # Example
+Ready to use example can be found in cmd/main.go

+Alternatively, you can use the following code snippet:
 ```go
 package main